 The healing process under her wound covering was obviously becoming itchy for Hope.
 Dr Marais and the team of vets would drill screws into what was left of her bone structure to hold a variety of coverings ranging from fibreglass to metal to cutting edge materials from the military and even cured elephant skin.
 Varieties of surgical steel wire and different binding techniques were used to hold the covering where there was no bone or where sections of her top lip used to be.
 But this gal always found ways to rip the coverings off!

 She was also quite bad-tempered, and who can blame her.
 When a new boma structure was being built for her, she would stand at the top of a hill in her enclosure, move her head side to side to look through her bandages at people working at the boundary and then move her massive two-tonne body in a full-blown charge down towards the fleeing workers!
-She would only stop millimetres from the fence line that would cause everyone to draw breath at the expected damage to her face from fence posts.
+She would only stop millimetres from the fence line, causing everyone to draw breath at the expected damage to her face from fence posts.
 The thought that this animal was feisty or an emotional eater fuelled social media even more.
 Her global reach has been impressive for sure, but she has given a face to rhino poaching that no human could ever do.
-With each operation, she shows humanity the struggle to survive.
+With each operation, she shows us all the struggle to survive.
 To get back to normal when it’s quite clear “normal” is as difficult as landing on Mars.

 It’s been a year of operations and searching for ways to do the impossible and close the wound.
 It’s hard to believe that in seven years of poaching so little is known about the facial structure of rhinos.
 Dr Marais, also a professor at Onderstepoort, has been cutting up rhino heads from carcasses as well as x-raying, MRI and CT scanning rhino skulls in a desperate effort to know more about what lies behind Hope’s damage.